PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 Parameter                     | Description
 ------------------------------|--------------------
-inbound.length                | number of hops of an inbound tunnel.
-3 by default, 8 by max;  lower value is faster but dangerous outbound.length               | number of hops of an outbound tunnel.
-3 by default, 8 by max; lower value is faster but dangerous inbound.quantity              | number of inbound tunnels.
-5 by default, 16 by max outbound.quantity             | number of outbound tunnels.
-5 by default, 16 by max inbound.lengthVariance        | random number of hops to add or subtract to an inbound tunnel between -3 and 3.
-0 by default **(since 2.42.0)** outbound.lengthVariance       | random number of hops to add or subtract to an outbound tunnel between -3 and 3.
-0 by default **(since 2.42.0)** crypto.tagsToSend             | number of ElGamal/AES tags to send.
-40 by default; too low value may cause problems with tunnel building explicitPeers                 | list of comma-separated b64 addresses of peers to use, default: unset i2p.streaming.initialAckDelay | milliseconds to wait before sending Ack.
-200 by default i2p.streaming.answerPings     | enable sending pongs. true by default i2cp.leaseSetType             | type of LeaseSet to be sent.
-1, 3 or 5.
-1 by default i2cp.leaseSetEncType          | comma separated encryption types to be used in LeaseSet type 3 or 5.
-Identity's type by default i2cp.leaseSetPrivKey          | decryption key for encrypted LeaseSet in base64.
-PSK or private DH i2cp.leaseSetAuthType         | authentication type for encrypted LeaseSet.
-0 - no authentication(default), 1 - DH, 2 - PSK i2cp.leaseSetClient.dh.nnn    | client name:client's public DH in base64, for authentication type 1, nnn is integer i2cp.leaseSetClient.psk.nnn   | client name:client's PSK in base64, for authentication type 2, nnn is integer
+inbound.length                | Number of hops of an inbound tunnel.
+3 by default, 8 by max;  lower value is faster but have more deanonimize risks outbound.length               | Number of hops of an outbound tunnel.
+3 by default, 8 by max; lower value is faster but have more deanonimize risks inbound.quantity              | Number of inbound tunnels.
+5 by default, 16 by max outbound.quantity             | Number of outbound tunnels.
+5 by default, 16 by max inbound.lengthVariance        | Random number of hops to add or subtract to an inbound tunnel between -3 and 3.
+0 by default **(since 2.42.0)** outbound.lengthVariance       | Random number of hops to add or subtract to an outbound tunnel between -3 and 3.
+0 by default **(since 2.42.0)** crypto.tagsToSend             | Number of ElGamal/AES tags to send.
+40 by default; too low value may cause problems with tunnel building crypto.ratchet.inboundTags    | None for now explicitPeers                 | List of comma-separated b64 addresses of peers to use (default: unset) i2p.streaming.initialAckDelay | Milliseconds to wait before sending Ack. (default: 200) i2p.streaming.answerPings     | Enable sending pongs. true by default i2cp.leaseSetType             | Type of LeaseSet to be sent.
+1, 3 or 5. (default: 3) i2cp.leaseSetEncType          | Comma separated encryption types to be used in LeaseSet type 3 or 5. (default: 0,4) i2cp.leaseSetPrivKey          | Decryption key for encrypted LeaseSet in base64.
+PSK or private DH i2cp.leaseSetAuthType         | Authentication type for encrypted LeaseSet.
+0 - no authentication(default), 1 - DH, 2 - PSK i2cp.leaseSetClient.dh.nnn    | Client name:client's public DH in base64, for authentication type 1, nnn is integer i2cp.leaseSetClient.psk.nnn   | Client name:client's PSK in base64, for authentication type 2, nnn is integer

 Other examples
 --------------